Oladk/Accenture-Content-Data-analysis/README.md

 The project includes several visualizations to support the analysis:
 - Distribution of reaction types across content categories.
+- Distribution of total Engagement by Category
 - Sentiment trends over time.
 - Engagement patterns by day of the week and time of day.
-- High vs low score ratios for different content types.
+- High vs Low Scoring Reactions by Hour and Day.

 ---

 ## **Key Recommendations**

-1. Focus on educational and motivational content to maintain user engagement.
+1. Focus on educational, animals and science content to maintain user engagement.
-2. Schedule posts during peak engagement hours (weekday mornings and evenings).
+2. Schedule posts during peak engagement hours (Monday and Friday, early in the mornings and late at night).
 3. Experiment with reformatting low-performing content to align with successful patterns.
 4. Use data-driven methods to optimize combinations of content type, category, and timing.